wikasithawsh/Azure_DE_project_01/README.md

 1.3: Restore Database Using SQL Server Management Studio (SSMS)
 ![image](https://github.com/user-attachments/assets/3f3d93c5-08ad-4461-9d77-c3acee516d3c)

-## Step 02: Creating Resources in Azure cloud
+## Step 02: Creating Resources in Azure Cloud
 ##2.1: Create Azure Resource Group
 ![image](https://github.com/user-attachments/assets/94aa3607-af82-4e4a-a0a9-a36c78df6ba3)
 Note: This is the resource group I will use to build this complete end-to-end project.
 Inside this resource group, I will be creating all the tools required for this project.